-A. You must cleanse your face ideally twice a day to combat the oil slick on your face.
+You must cleanse your face ideally twice a day to combat the oil slick on your face.
 However, it’s important you refrain from washing your face too many times, since you will end up removing all the skin’s natural oils.
-This in turn causes your skin to produce more oil and lead to further greasiness.
-A good cleanser is one that is water-based and light-weight in texture.
+This in turn causes your skin to produce more oil and leads to further greasiness.
+A good cleanser is one that is water-based and lightweight in texture.

 2. Is exfoliation a good idea for oily skin types?
 If yes, what is the best face scrub for oily skin?

 A. Exfoliation is a great way to remove oil and dead skin cells.
-However just as in the case of cleanser, it’s important not to exfoliate too much as it only leads to dehydration.
-Choose one with granules that isn’t too harsh on your skin.
+However, just as in the case of cleanser, it’s important not to exfoliate too much as it only leads to dehydration.
+Choose one with granules that aren’t too harsh on your skin.